multimodal-ai-lab/DEFAME/infact/prompts/summarize_result.md

 * information related to the Claim
 * information related to any (yet unanswered) factuality question
 * if available: the release date as well as the author or the publisher (e.g. the media company) of the search result.
 Skip this if not included in the Search Result.
+* the search result might include unrelated information due to inefficient web-scraping.
+Look for separators that might indicate the beginning of different articles, advertisements, or other unrelated texts and neglect the corresponding unrelated info.

 Always adhere to the following rules:
 * Be truthful, brief and do not add any additional information besides the information in the Search Result.